-To reduce the confusion and discomfort of having beliefs of positive regard, that are challenged by the new facts, we instinctively try to reestablish congruity and close the gap between our originally held beliefs, and the new data, by using one or more defense mechanisms.
-We reject the facts (denial).
+To reduce the mental stress and confusion of having beliefs of positive regard, which are challenged by the new facts, we instinctively try to reestablish congruity and close the gap between our original beliefs, and the new data.
+We subconsciously use defense mechanisms to protect ourselves from facing reality we’re not quite ready to deal with.
+So, we reject the facts (denial).
 We explain them away (rationalize), or ignore the new information altogether.
 We may try to convince ourselves that no conflict really exists, and the problem must be our fault.
-Or, we attempt to reconcile the distance between our beliefs and the new facts, through easing the gap, by focusing on our memories of how the narcissist used to be.
+Or, we may attempt to reconcile the distance between our beliefs and the new facts, through easing the gap, by focusing on our memories of how the narcissist used to be.

 One of the main focal points of therapy in my psychotherapy practice, with narcissistic abuse victims, is to help dissolve the cognitive dissonance, through the therapeutic use of Cognitive Behavioral techniques, and narrative therapy.
 These modalities, combined with education, about Narcissistic Personality Disorder, are effective at helping the survivor finally disentangle the facts from the fiction in their relationships.
-By clearing out the weeds from their minds, which are akin to clarifying their beliefs about their narcissist, and replacing them with new beliefs, based on the new data and facts the cognitive dissonance and doubt decreases, freeing the survivor from the stranglehold of their cognitive dissonance for good.
+By clearing out the weeds from their minds, which are akin to clarifying their beliefs about the narcissist, and replacing them with new beliefs, based on the new data and facts, the cognitive dissonance resolves, freeing the survivor from the stranglehold of their cognitive dissonance for good.

 Copyright © 2015 Bree Bonchay.
 All Rights Reserved